Yes, they will not be charged for any treatment related to COVID 19, as per the guidance below.

 If unprocessed wooden furniture, e.g, garden benches made out of branches with bark, etc, then may also need a Phytosanitary certificate. https://www.gov.uk/government/collections/importing-and-exporting-wood-and-timber-products

-Yes solid wooden pallets will require phytosanitary certificate, unless they have the ISPM15 mark as below.
+Yes solid wooden pallets will require phytosanitary certificate, unless they have the ISPM15 mark similar to the below.

 The ISPM15 Mark means that the wood has been through Phytosanitary measures, so it would not need doing again.